 Candidate's Virtual Screening

 Many companies conducted employment assessments onsite or offered job shadowing opportunities as part of their hiring and onboarding process.
-Now with the restrictions on in-person contact, virtual talent prediction and onboarding are vital.
+Now with the restrictions on in-person contact, virtual talent prediction, and "onboarding tools" are vital.
 With the prevalence of on-line applications and ATS platforms, applicants frequently comment about feeling isolated or being stuck in a long, never-ending loop.
 That shouldn't be the impression on them.
 Complexity and disengagement create high dropout rates.

 Recruiters need to understand as much about a candidate as possible, so checking out their social media accounts is something they’re increasingly interested in.
 But most candidates said they’re reluctant to simply hand over their social media data to potential employers that is unless the conditions are right.